ceph/ceph/doc/rados/operations/authentication.rst

 ``cephx`` enabled, you need to have a key for the ``client.admin`` user to run ``ceph`` commands as the administrator.

-.. important: To run Ceph commands on the command line with ``cephx`` enabled, you need to create a key for the ``client.admin`` user, and create a secret file under ``/etc/ceph``.
+.. important:: To run Ceph commands on the command line with ``cephx`` enabled, you need to create a key for the ``client.admin`` user, and create a secret file under ``/etc/ceph``.